madawei2699/free4chat/README.md

 ## Features

 - **Real-time Communicating**
+  - [x] Voice chat in room
-  - [x] Text chat, can sent text or emoji
+  - [x] Text chat in room, can sent text or emoji
     - [ ] Persist text messages to browser localStorage
   - [ ] Can send arbitrary data by WebRTC datachannel 🚩
   - [ ] Room permission setting, like public/private type setting